Fantasy football: Allen, Stafford lead Week 8 quarterback rankings

 MIAMI, Oct.
 27 (UPI) -- Josh Allen and Matthew Stafford top my Week 8 fantasy football quarterback rankings for 2021.

-Patrick Mahomes, Kyler Murray and Dak Prescott round out my Top 5 options for Week 8.
-Jalen Hurts, Kirk Cousins, Tom Brady, Justin Herbert and Aaron Rodgers also land in my Top 10.
+Patrick Mahomes, Dak Prescott and Jalen Hurts round out my Top 5 options for Week 8.
+Kirk Cousins, Tom Brady, Justin Herbert, Ben Roethlisberger and Daniel Jones also land in my Top 10.

-Ben Roethlisberger, Daniel Jones and Carson Wentz are among the quarterbacks I would consider starting if you are weak at the position.
+Carson Wentz is among the other quarterbacks I would consider starting if you are weak at the position.

 Lamar Jackson and Derek Carr should be out of all lineups as the Baltimore Ravens and Las Vegas Raiders serve Week 8 byes.